positron-solutions/master-of-ceremonies/README.md

 Open issues and give feedback on feature requests.
 Contributions welcome.
 This is a non-exhaustive list of things being considered or even planned.

 MoC was developed alongside [dslide](https://github.com/positron-solutions/dslide) when dslide was still called Macro Slides.
 Features where Dslide can benefit from the out-of-the-box behavior will be integrated into dslide.
-Features thave have strong standalone value **and** are not tedious to integrate with dslide via hooks can live in MC.
+Features thave have strong standalone value **and** are not tedious to integrate with dslide via hooks can live in MoC.

 ### Settings Profiles